 Are Bible classes required for graduate students?

 No. Azusa Pacific University is an evangelical Christian community of disciples and scholars who seek to advance the work of God in the world through academic excellence in liberal arts and professional programs of higher education that encourage students to develop a Christian perspective of truth and life.
-As such, a Christian worldview is incorporated into each class within the graduate program.
-However, graduate students are not required to take Bible classes in addition to the required classes for a program.
+As such, a Christian worldview is incorporated into each class within the graduate program, but graduate students are not required to take Bible classes in addition to the required classes for a program.

-does the application for admission entail and how would I apply?
+I am interested in applying to the university.
+What does the application for admission entail and how would I apply?

 How soon can I start?

-Application should begin as soon as possible.
+The application process should begin as soon as possible.
 Because one can encounter unanticipated obstacles, it is recommended to start your application at least six weeks prior to the beginning of a term to ensure that all the pieces can be processed.
-If you have questions regarding this matter, please call the Murrieta Regional Center.
+If you have questions regarding this matter, please contact the regional campus you wish to attend.